Progressive Students Federation: Formation

-Progressive Students Federation (PrSF) was founded on December 21, 2014 in Buner, Khyber Pakhtunkhwa by left-wing socialist political leader Fanoos Gujjar.
+Progressive Students Federation (PrSF) was founded on December 21, 2014, in Buner, Khyber Pakhtunkhwa by left-wing socialist political leader Fanoos Gujjar.
 In 2015, PrSF Swat unit was established.
 In 2016, PrSF was started in Hyderabad, Sindh, after that PrSF units were formed in different cities of Sindh.
 In Islamabad, PrSF was started in 2017.
 In Punjab and Sindh, PrSF is a continuation of Punjab and Sindh chapters of National Students’ Federation (NSF), which were reappeared in late 2000s.
 NSF was initially formed in 1956 after the Democratic Students Federation (DSF) was banned in 1954.
 NSF played a major role in the popular student and labour uprising against the dictatorship in 1967 and 1968.
 Ever since student unions were banned in 1984, students have been facing ever-increasing problems.

 PrSF exists in the form of basic, district and provincial units.
-First convention of Islamabad-Rawalpindi unit was held in October, 2021 and second district congress was held on October 15, 2023.
+The first convention of the Islamabad-Rawalpindi unit was held in October 2021, and the second district congress was held on October 15, 2023.
 First National (provincial) Congress of Sindh was held on March 6, 2022.

 Ideology

-PrSF aims to raise political and social awareness among students for their democratic rights, for restoration of student unions, to organize students in educational institutions and outside, to create a strong and organized students’ movement that will lay the foundation for an affordable, uniform, fair, democratic, secular, modern and scientific education system.
+PrSF aims to raise political and social awareness among students for their democratic rights, for restoration of student unions, to organize students in educational institutions and outside, to create a strong and organized students’ movement that will lay the foundation for an affordable, uniform, democratic, secular, modern and scientific education system.